Pita factorisation in operadic categories: Toplax simplicial objects

-The triangle on the left commutes because $\TTT$ is a strict monad.
-The triangle on the right commutes because the algebra is required to be normal.

-Instantiating now this notion to the case of the monad $\widetilde\DDD$ on the $2$-category $\Fun(\Dt{}\op,\Cat)$ of strict $\Cat$-valued $\Dt$-presheaves (that it, $\DDD$-coalgebras in $\Cat$), we arrive precisely at the notion of top-lax simplicial category.
+Instantiating now this notion to the case of the monad $\widetilde\DDD$ on the $2$-category $\Fun((\Dt)\op,\Cat)$ of strict $\Cat$-valued $\Dt$-presheaves (that it, $\DDD$-coalgebras in $\Cat$), we arrive precisely at the notion of toplax simplicial category.
 The new top face operators constitute the structure map for such an algebra.
 The fact that the underlying object in $\DDD$-coalgebras is strict is precisely to say that the restriction to $\Dt$ is strict.
 The fact that the structure map is a morphism of strict $\DDD$-coalgebras translates precisely into the condition that squares that do not involve two consecutive top face operators must be strictly commutative.
+The natural simplicial transformation $\beta$ has components $\beta_n$ which are precisely the beta cells from item (3) in Definition~\ref{def:toplax}.
+Equation~\eqref{TTTA} becomes the sequence of equations \eqref{beta-eq} and Equation~\eqref{trapez} becomes the sequence of equations \eqref{beta-eq-bis}.
+Equations~\eqref{new-eq} and \eqref{new-eq-bis} are naturality of $\beta$ from \eqref{betaT}.

-\begin{remark} Except in the special case where all $2$-cells are invertible (which we treat in Section~\ref{sec:decomp}), it is not a priori clear that a top-lax simplicial object is in fact a special case of an oplax simplicial object (i.e.~an oplax functor $\simplexcategory\op\to\Cat$).
-The subtlety is that the definition of top-lax simplicial object provides some non-invertible squares, whereas an oplax simplicial object is based on triangles.
+\begin{remark} Except in the special case where all $2$-cells are invertible (which we treat in Section~\ref{sec:decomp}), it is not a priori clear that a toplax simplicial object is in fact a special case of an oplax simplicial object (i.e.~an oplax functor $\simplexcategory\op\to\Cat$).
+The subtlety is that the definition of toplax simplicial object provides some non-invertible squares, whereas an oplax simplicial object is based on triangles.
 Each $\beta$-square would correspond to two triangles, and the oplax cells sitting in them qua oplax functor would be oriented in opposite directions preventing them from being composed, as below left

 But in fact one can uniformly define all the $\omega$-cells to be identities.
 First of all we should choose an image for every composite of generating arrows in $\simplexcategory$: each composite corresponds to a simplicial identity, and for all the commuting squares we can choose either way around the square -- they are equal.
 For the only non-commuting square (the $\beta$ squares) we choose as image the composite not involving two consecutive top face operators, thus making the lower triangles in each square an identity $2$-cell.
 In this way we have provided oplax $2$-cells for all triangles in $\simplexcategory$.